 Tiny homes have taken the real estate industry by storm.
-It has been widely recognized in the United States as an alternative means of living to the traditional home, especially for people who want to live a more sustainable lifestyle.
+It has been widely recognized in the United States as an alternative means of living, especially for people who want to live a simple life.
+Others even turn their tiny homes into luxurious spaces.
+One question remains when we talk about the Tiny House Movement, though: are tiny homes safe?
+Let's look into this concern.

 Keep Furniture And Appliances Intact

 This addition keeps them in place when a rough storm is coming.
-It would function as a barrier against environmental hazards and keep your bed in place, as well as meet building codes.
+It would function as a barrier against environmental hazards and keep your bed in place.

 Generally, most tiny homes are built around combustible materials.
 Therefore, to prevent accidents, improving your ventilation system prevents fire hazards from destroying your tiny home.